Tomographic constraint on anisotropic cosmic birefringence: Abstract

 \section{Abstract}

-We for the first time constrain anisotropic cosmic birefringence generated at reionization using Planck PR4 polarization data.
+We constrain anisotropic cosmic birefringence generated at reionization using Planck PR4 polarization data for the first time.
 Several recent analyses of WMAP and Planck polarization data have found a tantalizing hint of isotropic cosmic birefringence.
-Ongoing and future CMB experiments will test isotropic cosmic birefringence by improving the absolute angle calibration and understanding the intrinsic parity-odd power spectrum of the Galactic foregrounds.
+Ongoing and future cosmic microwave background (CMB) experiments will test isotropic cosmic birefringence by improving the absolute angle calibration and understanding the intrinsic parity-odd power spectrum of the Galactic foregrounds.
 Alternatively, measuring anisotropies in cosmic birefringence and its time evolution is also a key observable to confirm the signal of cosmic birefringence and to investigate its origin.
 We discuss estimators of anisotropic cosmic birefringence generated at different redshifts.
 We then estimate anisotropic cosmic birefringence generated at reionization from the PR4 data, showing that the power spectrum is consistent with null.
-We find that the model proposed by Ferreira et al. (2024) is still consistent with the observation.
+We find that the model proposed by Ferreira et al. is still consistent with the observation.
 Future full-sky CMB experiments such as LiteBIRD and PICO will help tighten the tomographic constraint to test models of cosmic birefringence.

 \keywords{cosmology}